 The Strawbale House Build album below is made available as a technical resource to other owner builders.
 To access the detailed captions, click on any of the tiled photographs to enter slide show mode.
 We always welcome questions and comments, either on email or on the contact form below.>

-Sue has some articles on establishing a rural lifestyle, straw bale building, sustainable farm management, and good food published in Grass Roots, Australia's most popular self-sufficiency magazine and The Owner Builder magazine, real stories about real owner builders.
+Sue has some articles on establishing a rural lifestyle, straw bale building, sustainable farm management, and good food in various publications including Grass Roots, Australia's most popular self-sufficiency magazine and The Owner Builder magazine, real stories about real owner builders.